ymichel/Geolocation-Plugin/readme.txt

 = 0.8 =
 * introducing OSM as an alternative for google maps
 * preparing readyness for proxy plugin to overcome DSGVO/GDPR tracking
+* for new installations, OSM is the default

 = 0.7.4 =
 * fixing issue with missing reset in subquery within THE_LOOP